History of India (1947–present): 2014 – Return of Bharatiya Janata Party (BJP) Government

 The Hindutva movement advocating Hindu nationalism originated in the 1920s and has remained a strong political force in India.
 The major party of the religious right since the 1950s had been the Bharatiya Jana Sangh.
 The Jana Sangh joined the Janata party in 1977 but when that party fell apart in a short period of three years, the erstwhile members of Jana Sangh in 1980 formed the Bharatiya Janata Party (BJP).
 The BJP grew its support base in the following decades and is now the most dominant political party in India.
 In September 2013 the Chief Minister of Gujarat, Narendra Modi, was named the BJP's candidate for prime minister ahead of the 2014 Lok Sabha election.
 Several BJP leaders initially expressed opposition to Modi's candidature, including BJP founding member L. K. Advani.
 Contrary to the strategies used by the party during previous elections, Modi played the dominant role in the BJP's presidential style election campaign.
-The 16th national general election, held in early 2014, saw a huge victory for the BJP led NDA; the alliance gained an absolute majority and formed a government under the premiership of Modi.
-The Modi government's sweeping mandate and popularity helped the BJP win several state assembly elections in India.
+The 16th national general election, held in early 2014, saw a landslide victory for the BJP led NDA; the alliance gained a landslide victory and formed a government under the premiership of Modi.
+The Modi government's landslide victory in the 2014 Lok Sabha election and popularity helped the BJP win several state assembly elections in India.
 The Modi government implemented several initiatives and campaigns to increase manufacturing and infrastructure – notably — Make in India, Digital India and the Swachh Bharat Mission.

-The BJP government introduced the Citizenship Amendment Act in 2019, sparking widespread protests.
+On 18 September 2016, a terrorist attack took place in an Indian Army base in Uri, Jammu and Kashmir which killed 19 soldiers and 4 militants behind the attack.
+It took place at a time when the Kashmir Valley was facing extremely high levels of violent unrest after the killing of Burhan Wani by security forces on 8 July 2016.

+On 29 September 2016, in response to the Uri attack, teams of Indian Army Para (Special Forces) conducted surgical strikes along the Line of Control in Pakistan occupied Kashmir on terrorist hideouts.
+This led to the start of border skirmishes between India and Pakistan along the Line of Control.

+In April 2017, during the 2017 Srinagar by-election a human shield incident took place involving a 26 year old man Farooq Ahmed Dar being tied in front of an Indian Army jeep and Major Leetul Gogoi of the Indian Army sparked outrage and debate on human rights abuses in Jammu and Kashmir.